dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 This is the case because APL treats functions and operators as one-and-the-same.
 In many popular languages, functions and operators are distinct.
 For example, in Python, operators are always symbols that are applied using infix notation (e.g. `1+2`).
 Functions are applied using English names using prefix notation (e.g. `map(some_fn, some_iterable)`).
 In contrast, in APL, the entity for addition `+` is a function that behaves just like `¨`.
 Both of these are infix functions that take two arguments, which must be invoked using a symbol instead of an English name.
 From the standpoint of a popular language, one might say that APL basically forces every function to behave like an operator.

 Since APL uses symbols to invoke built-in functions, its source code will look very concise compared to popular languages.
 However, this is a trade-off.
 If a developer were to read a function call that uses the English name of the function, this English name will provide context to the developer about what that function is doing.
 The same isn't the case with symbols.
 If a non-Clojure developer were to see this Clojure expression out-of-context: `(partition-by empty? coll)`, I believe they would be able to somewhat detect that the `partition-by` function probably takes some collection as input and partitions it based in some criteria.
 In contrast, if a non-APL developer were to see the equivalent APL expression, out-of-context: `((0≠≢¨)⊆⊢)coll`, I don't think they would be able to gather much meaningful insight.

-## Suboptimal support for editors

-If you're a developer that wants to start using APL, you have three main APL implementations to choose from: [Dyalog APL](https://www.dyalog.com/), [GNU APL](https://www.gnu.org/software/apl/), and [dzaima/APL](https://github.com/dzaima/APL/).

-If you're a developer, the first lines of code that you wrote in your current language of choice were most likely in an IDE or in an editor like Eclipse or IntelliJ or RStudio or PyCharm or Visual Studio Code.
-Your first lines of APL code will most likely be in a REPL.
-In contrast to popular languages, APL seems to be a lot more REPL-oriented than many, if not most, popular languages.

-To use Dyalog APL, you have to download [the official Dyalog IDE](https://www.dyalog.com/download-zone.htm).
-After downloading, you can use the main window of this IDE as a REPL to write APL.
-To use [GNU APL](https://www.gnu.org/software/apl/apl-intro.html#CH_2) or [dzaima/APL](https://github.com/dzaima/APL/blob/5eb0a4205e27afa6122096a25008474eec562dc0/readme.md) you have to download their interpreter and execute it through your shell.
-This would spawn an APL REPL.

-If you wanted to write APL using your preferred editor, you certainly could.
-But, I feel like there isn't much tooling available in the APL community to make this as good as it could be.

-To write your APL in your editor, you could create a new file, write your APL code, and execute it with [Dyalog APL](https://www.dyalog.com/uploads/documents/Dyalog_V182_highlights.pdf) or with [GNU APL](https://www.gnu.org/software/apl/apl-intro.html#CH_2).

-Now, if you want any help from your editor when you're using it to write APL, you are absolutely out of luck.
-As much as your Visual Studio Code or Vim or Sublime editor wants to help you with helpful error messages about syntax errors, or syntax highlighting, or even formatting, it can't when you are using it to write APL.
-This is because there is no such thing as an APL.

 ## Further APL complexity